Andrew Sterett

-Andrew Sterett (January 27, 1778 – January 9, 1807)[8] was an officer in the United States Navy during the nation's early days.
-He saw combat during the Quasi-War with France and in the Barbary Wars, commanding the schooner USS Enterprise in both conflicts.
+Andrew Sterett (January 27, 1778 – January 9, 1807) was a United States Navy officer who served in the Quasi-War and First Barbary War.
+He commanded the schooner USS Enterprise in both conflicts.

 Early life

-Born in Baltimore, Maryland, Andrew Sterett was the son of John Sterett, a former Revolutionary War captain and a successful shipping merchant.
-The fourth of ten children, he nevertheless inherited a sizable amount of money.
-Despite this, he resolved to join the Navy, and was commissioned as a lieutenant on 25 March 1798.
+Sterett was born in Baltimore, Maryland to John Sterett, a former Revolutionary War captain and a successful shipping merchant.
+The fourth of ten children, Andrew nevertheless inherited a sizable amount of money.
+He resolved to join the Navy despite his inheritance, and was commissioned as a lieutenant on March 25, 1798.
+His family was of English descent.